openhoat/hw-logger/README.md

   , log = logger.log;

 logger.registerLevels({
-  IMPORTANT: 1.5,
+  IMPORTANT: 2.5,
   /**
-   *  Current levels are : ERROR, WARN, INFO, DEBUG, TRACE
+   *  Current levels are : NONE, ERROR, WARN, INFO, DEBUG, TRACE, ALL
-   *  with a level value equal to its index (0 to 4).
+   *  with a level value equal to its index (0 to 6).
-   *  Adding a new level with a value of 1.5 will have the effect to insert the new level between values 1 and 2
+   *  Adding a new level with a value of 2.5 will have the effect to insert the new level between values 2 and 3
    *  After having the new level inserted, the all level values are redefined to reflect indexes of an array */
   FED_UP: 99 // very high level means very low priority